 𝐇𝐨𝐰 𝐜𝐚𝐧 𝐭𝐡𝐞 𝐐𝐮𝐫𝐚𝐧 𝐚𝐧𝐝 𝐢𝐭𝐬 𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐛𝐞 𝐝𝐞𝐟𝐞𝐧𝐝𝐞𝐝?

 The Quran is a book of faith, faith in the unseen.
 Importantly, it claims to be from God carrying an unerring message.
 When the balance of intelligence in the modern world hangs on the perceptions garnered by the five senses, how is the Quran going to fare?
-It says that materials in it are of two kinds: clear and metaphorical/allegorical.
+It says that the materials in it are of two kinds: clear and metaphorical/allegorical.

 It asks the faithful to avoid loitering on the verses of the second type because it will be unproductive and misleading.
 Only sick minds dwell on them.
-Those who have not considered the history of its revelation and its deep connection with its chosen prophet and make summary judgment, they work against themselves.
+Those who have not considered the history of its revelation and its deep connection with its chosen prophet and make a summary judgment, work against themselves.

 Knowing Muhammed’s ﷺ biography prior to reading the Quran and having a Muslim guide to give some introductions are very useful.
 Knowing that it’s more like life’s handbook or manual is insightful.
-That unlike the Bible, it’s not a chronological book of history.
+That, unlike the Bible, it’s not a chronological book of history.

 It’s not a book of fiction having typical handles.
 Further, it does not follow a biographical pattern.
 It’s a book about God and not about Muhammed ﷺ.
 The latter is mentioned only four times compared with Moses عليه السلام and Jesus عليه السلام, who are mentioned at least 75 times and 25 times, respectively.